Social Icons

 Directed by Kirk Jones

-My Big Fat Greek Wedding was a film set apart from all other films, it was simple and funny.
-Let’s not forget new and Greek, the movie pulled all the stops and I had to see it more than once to be fully satisfied I had gotten a taste of the Greek life.
-Not only was the movie a critical success it was a huge commercial success gaining over $360 million on a $5 million budget.
+My Big Fat Greek Wedding was a film set apart from all others—it was simple, funny, fresh, and undeniably Greek.
+The movie pulled out all the stops, and I had to watch it more than once to feel fully satisfied that I’d gotten a taste of Greek life.
+Not only was the movie a critical success, but it was also a massive commercial hit, earning over $360 million on a $5 million budget.

-But, when I heard of a part 2 being released fourteen years after the first I didn’t expect much because when watching the first I was not expectant and I was rocked with joy.
-But this time I didn’t feel the same kind of rocking.
-The movie was all too familiar leading to no form of excitement and the humor was no longer present as the writers pulled many ideas from too many familiar shows and movies that while watching you are left with a feeling of nostalgia not for the first movie but for other movies.
+However, when I heard a sequel was being released fourteen years after the first, I didn’t expect much.
+The first movie caught me off guard and left me overjoyed, but this time, I didn’t feel the same excitement.
+The sequel felt all too familiar, lacking the humor and originality of the first.
+Instead, the writers pulled ideas from too many familiar shows and movies, leaving me with a sense of nostalgia—not for the first movie, but for other films entirely.

-Then the writing too need more work, the movie starts with a broken relationship between mother and daughter that got sorted out somewhere between Toula’s father’s back going out and their neighbors making fun of Toula’s family.
-I guess I must have missed it because the new focus on the movie was now the marriage between Toula’s parents.
+The writing also needed more work.
+The movie starts with a broken relationship between Toula and her daughter, which gets resolved somewhere between Toula’s father’s back going out and their neighbors making fun of the Portokalos family.
+I guess I must have missed the resolution because the focus suddenly shifts to the marriage between Toula’s parents.

 0 comments: